If memory serves me well, it was around June 2016 that I was called into a room at work to be told that my job was moving to Birmingham.

 Mind – Self-soothing: If you feel a little low, a little sad, or emotional maybe take to some self-soothing.

 Try this: A self-hug.
 Wrap your arms around yourself and give yourself a little hug.
 This tender approach towards ourselves can help soothe and soften our emotions, release endorphins (a feel-good chemical) and calm the nervous system.

-Nutrition – Eat your greens: Green leafy veggies are high in protein and packed with vitamins A, C and K. Eating a portion of green’s a day well help promote a healthy body and heart.
+Nutrition – Eat your greens: Green leafy veggies are high in protein and packed with vitamins A, C, and K. Eating a portion of greens a day well helps promote a healthy body and heart.